fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 }
 ```

-It takes a _number_ and a _total_ as parameters.
+It takes a _number_ and a _total_ as parameters, which needs to be defined to
-Add declaration to the top of `build()`.
+the top of `build()`.

 ```dart
 final number = index + 1;
 final total = questions.length;
 ```

-Then invoke new method before the other children at the outermost column.
+Now, invoke new method before the other children at the outermost column.

 ```dart
 ..._buildProgress(number, total),